 Basil Van Rooyen: Legendary South African Golf Caddy Dies

-Throughout his career, Van Rooyen worked alongside several top golf players, guiding them with composure, experience and unwavering support during some of the game’s biggest moments.
+Throughout his career, Van Rooyen worked alongside several top golf players, guiding them with composure, experience, and unwavering support during some of the game’s biggest moments.

-Sunshine Tour mourn death of van Rooyen
+Sunshine Tour mourns death of van Rooyen

 Read also